 SDHC may allow FSS participants with an escrow account established on their behalf to request interim withdrawals from the account to support completion of the steps in their Career Plan.
+The interim withdrawal may not exceed twenty-five percent of the participant's accrued escrow amount.
 Participants who have not completed interim steps on their Career Plan in a timely manner, may be denied interim escrow account withdrawals until the required activities are completed.
 Families who have not submitted receipts for previous interim withdrawal purchases may be denied subsequent withdrawals until such time as the receipts are submitted and verified.
 Final withdrawals may also be denied for failure to provide receipts from previous purchases.